nickelpro/vito.nyc/content/posts/on-programming/index.md

 boxes the same way soccer moms accept that their vans go _vroom_ when they push the accelerator.
-The difference is the professional programmer has already developed her _intuition_, she already has a consistent **internal model of computation**, and therefore can make reasonable guesses about how the black box works.
+The difference is the professional programmer has already developed her _intuition_, she already has a consistent **internal model of computation**, and therefore can make reasonable guesses about how any given black box works.
 Just like we can make reasonable guesses, broadly, about how the accelerator in the van works.

-When a beginner finds their naturally making those kinds of abstractions about how computing works, they're no longer a complete beginner and can proudly call themselves a rank amateur.
+When a beginner finds she's naturally making those kinds of abstractions about how computing works, she is no longer a complete beginner and can proudly call herself a rank amateur.

 ## Conclusion